 The Texas Family Leadership Council (TXFLC) is a coalition of child-focused organizations, community leaders, and influencers from across the state.
 Together, we work to ensure Texas policies that support families are effective and equitable for our most vulnerable children.
-Interested in joining or learning more about the coalition?
-Sign up to receive more information and regular updates below.

 Encouraging Cross-Sector Collaboration

 Amidst the closures and gaps in business as usual, our state, local, and community institutions are grappling with how to keep Texas families safe and healthy.
 According to the most recent available Census data, more than 1.5 million families in Texas live in poverty.
 Another 1.3 million families teeter on the edge of poverty, where an unexpected expense, disruption in child care, or job loss could send them spiraling into economic hardship.
 Many of these families rely on, or will soon rely on, public programs and services to ensure their children’s basic needs are met.
 As the COVID-19 pandemic brings new challenges to every corner of our state, compounding the stress already weighing on low-income families and exacerbating the inequities in our communities, the need for collective action grows.
 The pandemic has also emphasized the need for cross-sector collaboration between child and family-serving organizations to tend to the needs of the whole child.

 - Dr. Bob Sanborn, President & CEO, CHILDREN AT RISK